smartdevicelink/sdl_evolution/proposals/0291-allows-navigation-apps-to-access-information-about-Wi-Fi-networks.md

 There is a complete solution to these problems.
 We add WIFI status listener into Java Suite for monitoring WIFI's status, then reference iOS's design and modify the timing of request TCP connection.
-For example, requesting TCP connection when the WIFI status listener detects that Java Suite received Mobile's WIFI connected successfully.
+For example, requesting TCP connection when the WIFI status listener detects that Java Suite received Mobile's WIFI connection successfully.

 The implementation of WIFI status listener is as follows.
 ```Java